Android Applications: Definition, Features, Operating System, Types, Pros and Cons

 android application definition

-Android was founded in October 2003 by Andy Rubin, Rich Miner, Nick Sears, and Chris White in Palo Alto, California.
-Google acquired Android Inc. on August 17, 2005, for $50 million, bringing in Rubin’s team to continue development.
-Google transformed Android into an open-source operating system and launched the Open Handset Alliance (OHA) in 2007 after the acquisition of Android.
+Android was initially founded in October 2003 by Andy Rubin, Rich Miner, Nick Sears, and Chris White in Palo Alto, California.
+Google acquired Android Inc. on August 17, 2005, for $50 million and brought the core team under its leadership to develop an open-source mobile platform.
+Google later introduced the Open Handset Alliance (OHA) in 2007 to bring together hardware manufacturers, carriers, and developers to collaborate on the Android ecosystem.

 What Are the Components of an Android Application?